SAP-archive/teched2021-INT360/exercises/ex2/README.md

 ## Exercise 2

-In this exercise we will introduce you to Workflow Intelligence capability of Workflow Management using Data Attribute Recommender service.
+In this exercise we will introduce you to the Workflow Intelligence capability of Workflow Management using Data Attribute Recommendation service.
 Using Workflow Intelligence, Business Owners and citizen developer can configure a machine learning based scenarios.
-Workflow Intelligence scenario can generate recommendation for Approvers as confidence levels.
+Workflow Intelligence scenario can generate recommendations for Approvers.

 *Make sure you have fulfilled the prerequisites listed in the main [README](/README.md).*